Environmental

 Department of Geography and Environmental Studies, University

-of Namibia - practical seminars for 2nd Year Geography students.
+of Namibia - Practical Seminars for 2nd Year Geography Students.

 Preparation and implementation of seminars and fieldwork concerning